ChrisPritchard/GrislyGrotto/setup.md

 >
 > Don't be me and get all the way through this with Amazon Linux 2, only to have to nuke it and start again with Ubuntu because certbot doesn't support AL2.

+> **NOTE 2: Timezones** Unlike prior versions, the site does not enforce a timezone.
+When I hosted it locally, my local machines were set to my own timezone (nz) and so this wasn't necessary.
+In the cloud, it becomes a problem again.
+>
+> Fortunately, if using something like EC2 running ubuntu, to change it from the cli is simple: ssh in to the box and run `sudo dpkg-reconfigure tzdata`.
+This will start a cli interface allowing the timezone for linux to be changed.
+If you have already deployed the site by this point, you will need to restart it to pick up the change.

 ## Compiling

 To compile you need access to the source code and `go` installed somewhere.
 Its slightly more complicated than normal with gg because it uses cgo.
 Accordingly, you also need some flavour of `gcc` installed that will work with the architecture you are targeting.